spdx/spdx-3-model/model/Security/Properties/severity.md

 ## Description

 A severity is TODO
+TODO: multiple classes contain this, each with a different type

 ## Metadata

 - name: severity
 - Nature: DataProperty
-- Range: TODO: multiple classes contain this, each with a different type
+- Range: TBD